 The actions listed herein are also not permitted from other Internet Service Providers.
-Deceptive marketing, as defined by the Federal Trade Commission Deception Policy Statement, is not permitted through the Company services or network.
+Deceptive marketing, as defined by the Federal Trade Commission Deception Policy Statement, is not permitted through the ISC services or network.
 These rules apply to other types of Internet-based distribution mediums as well, such as RLG’s Ariel system (a system for sending FAX-like documents over the Internet).

-Company Is Not Responsible For Content
+ISC Is Not Responsible For Content

 Removal of Materials